khofstadter/bcmi-sc01-shamanic-soundscape-generator/README.md

-# bcmi-soundscape-01
+# BCMI-soundscape-01
-supercollider code for shamanic soundscape meditation
+## Shamanic Soundscape Generator

+The SuperCollider program in this repository was used with the [OpenBCI-SuperCollider Interface](https://github.com/krisztian-hofstadter-tedor/OpenBCI-SuperCollider), together as a Brain-Computer Music Interface (the BCMI-2) to test auditory entrainment with neurofeedback.

+The project titled, BCMI-2 aimed to help participants create and maintain an altered state of mind, more specifically the shamanic state of mind.

 //TODO test with EEG
 //TODO refine this README.md
 //TODO record 4 channel audio with 4speaker-test.scd for reference when mixing
 //TODO fine tune how ~phaseCalcFuncVal is used for sound spatialisation
 //TODO alternative to '4 ndefs.scd' files
 //TODO timer that can move between levels
 //TODO add timer to timer[0] that counts whole session
 //TODO universal sound indicating level numbers/forest depths - instead of English
 //TODO group ndefs and find mixing solution

+## workflow for two types of use

-## personal NFT session
+### personal NF session

+(was used in neurofeedback sessions)

 - adjust code between 2-4 channel, and + live input performance